lagdo/ui-builder-mono/README.md

 A customizable and extensible HTML UI builder
 =============================================

-This package provides a unified API in PHP to create UI for CSS frameworks like Bootstrap.
+This package provides a unified API in PHP to create UI components for CSS frameworks like Bootstrap.

 It extends the [PHP HTML builder](https://github.com/avplab/php-html-builder) with functions to create UI components like menus, forms, tabs and so on.